11 Ways to Prepare Your Home for Summer Weather

 Summer is the ideal season for spending time outside.
 To get the yard ready by getting out the summer chairs, examine any playground equipment for damage, and put together the ideal area to sit back, relax, and enjoy a good book or beverage.
 Consider planting a few new flowers to improve your curb appeal and give yourself another cause to smile every time you glance outside if you need a break from all of the rest and relaxation.

-how do i weatherproof my house for summer
+How do I weatherproof my house for summer

 How Do I Weatherproof My House for Summer?